6 of the Best Tools for Baby Led Weaning

 Nubby Toothbrushes are good starter “toys” for your baby to mouth on.
 They can also be used to “dip” into yogurt, mashed potatoes or oatmeal for your baby to get a bit of a taste, like a spoon.

 Wean Green small snack pack of 4 glass cubes.
 Great to store leftovers or for on-the-go.
-The class containers are micro-wave, dishwasher and freezer safe.
-And they are thick tempered class that don’t break (believe me, we’ve tested them in our home!).
+The class containers are microwave, dishwasher and freezer safe.
+And they are thick tempered glass that doesn’t break (believe me, we’ve tested them in our home!).

 Cups